5 Best Peptides for Weight Loss: Dosing, Evidence & What Actually Works

 Bloodwork to consider:

-• Fasting glucose and HbA1c (especially with GH peptides)
+• Fasting glucose and HbA1c (especially with GH peptides and tirzepatide)

 • IGF-1 levels (if using GH-releasing peptides)